knewplay/book-programming-essential/programming-fundamentals/chapter5.md

 motorSpeed = "fast"; // This results in an error
 ```

-In the above example, once the *motorSpeed* variable is defined as an integer, trying to assign a string value to it will result in an error.
+In the above example, once the `motorSpeed` variable is defined as an integer (`100`), trying to assign a string value to it (`"fast"`) will result in an error.

 ### Weakly Typed Languages

 Conversely, weakly typed languages allow for more flexibility with variable data types.
 A variable's type can change over the course of a program.
-This flexibility is double-edged; while it can simplify code, it can also lead to unexpected behaviors if not used judiciously.
+This flexibility is double-edged; while it can simplify code, it can also lead to unexpected behaviors if not used carefully.
 Python is an example of a weakly typed language.

 [Illustration of box titled "Animal Farm" with a book inside titled animal farm.
 Next image is removal of the book from the box, and insertion of a DVD of Animal Farm the cartoon.
 At the bottom, it says "Allowed in Python"]